jake-viss/NFL_Prediction_Model_Project/README.md

 ## Data Preparation
 Using the API, we pulled all statistical data available for completed games and the schedule of future games.
 We then created a weekly prediction data frame to enable the ability to analyze both historical week accuracy and to predict the win/ loss in the coming weeks.
 All win/loss predictions were the results of the away team win (1) vs. a home team (0).

+**Refer to Sportsipy_Create_Dataset_Notebook**

 ## Data Sources

 * [Sportsipy API](https://sportsreference.readthedocs.io/en/stable/) - API used to pull the most recent NFL games statistics.

 * [Sports-Reference.com](https://www.pro-football-reference.com/) - API used to pull the most recent NFL games statistics.

+* [How To Predict NFL Winners Guide](https://www.activestate.com/blog/how-to-predict-nfl-winners-with-python/) - Guide used to assist in using API

 * [FiveThirtyEight - ELO Rating](https://github.com/fivethirtyeight/nfl-elo-game) - API used to pull the most recent NFL ELO statistics.

 * [NFL Team Stats 2002-2020 (Kaggle)](https://www.kaggle.com/cviaxmiwnptr/nfl-team-stats-20022019-espn?select=nfl_team_stats_2002-2020.csv) - NFL statistics for 2002 - 2020 NFL seasons.

 ## Machine Learning Models
 We applied the prepared week data set to the following models: Logistic Regression Scaled, Logistic Regression Unscaled, Random Forest, and  Neural Network/ Tensorflow.
 Of the models tested, the Random Forest learning model reflected the highest predicted of game outcomes between the weeks of 2-13, at a prediction rate of 66.2%

+**Refer to Model_Prediction_Workbook**

 ## Conclusion
 Were we successful?